videolan/x265/doc/reST/cli.rst

-	At --subme values larger than 2, chroma residual cost is included in all subpel refinement steps and chroma residual is included in all motion estimation decisions (selecting the best reference picture in each list, and chosing between merge, uni-directional motion and bi-directional motion).
+	At --subme values larger than 2, chroma residual cost is included in all subpel refinement steps and chroma residual is included in all motion estimation decisions (selecting the best reference picture in each list, and choosing between merge, uni-directional motion and bi-directional motion).
 The 'slow' preset is the first preset to enable the use of chroma residual.